mooltipass/minible/README.md

 - add a Bluetooth FIDO2 communication channel
 - develop a companion Android/iOS app to use Autofill services

-Depending on the task, we could ship you one of our developpement boards (shown above), or you could also develop <a href="https://mooltipass.github.io/minible/developing_using_emulator">using our device emulator</a>.
-Do not forget to review our contributing guidelines!
+Depending on the task, we could ship you one of our developpement boards (shown above), or you could also develop <a href="https://github.com/mooltipass/minible/wiki/Developing-Without-a-Device">using our device emulator</a>.
+Do not forget to review our <a href="https://github.com/mooltipass/minible/wiki/Mooltipass-Team-Ground-Rules">contributing guidelines</a>!

 ## Adding a New Language to the Mini BLE
 The following languages are currently supported: